intel/rohd/doc/tutorials/chapter_7/00_sequential_logic.md

 To build our shift register, we want to say something like:

-1. IF reset signal
-    1.1 data will be set to 0
+1. IF reset signal, then data will be set to 0
 2. ELSE swizzle the sin with existing value
 3. SET output port to the data